-The new Magic Brush is introduced in Capture One 21 (14.3.0) to make brushing areas of similar color fast and simple.
+The Magic Brush makes brushing areas of similar color fast and simple.
 Simply draw a line or a doodle on the area you wish the mask to cover and Capture One will fill the area automatically.

 By default, the Magic Brush tool can be found in the Layers tool or in the Cursor Tools Menu using the shortcut B, the same as the regular Draw Mask Brush.
 Like other cursor tools with identical shortcuts, you can switch between them by using Shift + B. If you prefer, you can set a custom shortcut for the Magic Brush in the Keyboard Shortcut Preferences.